fireinrain/poison-csdn/README.md

 Just to check, I searched for my ID on gitcode and found that small projects I wrote five years ago were directly copied over, despite the fact that I don't even have an account on their platform.

-So，I write this tiny tool to poison some baned words to repo to prevent from being stolen
+So,I write this tiny tool to poison some baned words to repo to prevent from being stolen

 ![](dist/img.png)
 ![](dist/img_1.png)